sponticel/GoodBooks-/README.md

 ## Overview

-**goodBooks** is an react front end, ruby on rails backend app that allows users to sign in to there very own account and contribute reviews and/or ratings on different books listed.
+**goodBooks** is a react front end, ruby on rails backend app that allows users to sign in to there very own account and contribute reviews and/or ratings on different books listed.

 <br>